 These rules slow the attacker progression on its way to gain access to higher privileges on the same machine and potentially on other machines.
 In addition, it improves the detection surface increasing the probability to detect malicious actions.

-In case of a physical access to a workstation regardless of its operating system, additional hardening techniques must be considered:
+In case of physical access to a workstation regardless of its operating system, additional hardening techniques must be considered:

 - Password protection of the BIOS;